f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

             #.
 Policy.ReadWrite.ApplicationConfiguration
             #.
 User.Read.All
          #.
 Grant admin consent for your organization's directory.
          #.
-Copy the Client ID, Client Secret, and Tenant ID and add them to the Azure AD Application configuration.
+Copy the Client ID, Client Secret, and Tenant ID and add them to the Entra ID Application configuration.

    #.
 In the guided configuration UI, Click the ``Test Connection`` button and the result should yield --> Connection is valid